eggheadio/egghead-styles/README.md

 Before you can publish to NPM or RubyGems, you must first authenticate with each service.

-### NPM
+### Log into NPM and RubyGems

-Type `npm login` within the `egghead-styles` directory and login to NPM with your egghead account that has publishing privileges.
+Perform the following commands within the `egghead-styles` directory and login to NPM with your egghead account that has publishing privileges.
 Contact an egghead admin for publishing access if needed.

-### RubyGems
+* `npm login`
+* `gem push` (this will produce a "Please specify a gem name on the command line" error, ignore it)

 ## Local Development